 Notes are now uploaded to iCloud and are available on all your Apple devices.
 You can also pull up the notes app with specific notes relating to whichever app you are in, and easily create checklists and include photo's.

 Apple Maps will include public transport details for whichever City you are in., even showing you the line of underground tube systems.

-The changes apple have made in iOS 9 certainly whet the appetitie.
-I hope Apple deliver on their promises.
+The changes apple have made in iOS 9 certainly whet the appetite.
+I hope Apple delivers on their promises.